lavollmer/portfolio-lauradev/README.md

 I will continue to learn more about TailwindCSS, ReactJS and updating my process of building a website.
 I will continue creating original projects, frontend mentor challenges and much more.

+My next goal with this project is to change the domain from my old portfolio website and add it to this new one.
+Additionally, I want to keep creating more projects to add to this portfolio and also make the website more interactive.

 ## Useful resources

 - [Jost Google Font](https://fonts.google.com/selection) - Design called for this font in the project.